mgechev/angularjs-style-guide/README.md

 #Templates

 * Use `ng-bind` or `ng-cloak` instead of simple `{{ }}` to prevent flashing content.
-* Avoid writing complex code in the template.
+* Avoid writing complex expressions in the templates.
 * When you need to set the `src` of an image dynamically use `ng-src` instead of `src` with `{{}}` template.
 * Instead of using scope variable as string and using it with `style` attribute with `{{ }}`, use the directive `ng-style` with object-like parameters and scope variables as values: